denten-books/plain-text/main.md

 seem to us today, it is merely a small evolutionary step in a long history of brain-to-brain interfaces, already mediated by paper, ink, code, and silicon.

+Uexcull.
+The insect.
+The very notion of discrete and analog differs on the capabilities of the perciever.
+Natural rhythm.
+Uxcull tick and Hayles.
+End with the tick.
+Hayles.
+Notion of the human in the digital.

+The digital as something more discrete than human experience.
+The popular imagination of liquid digital.
+The desceteness approaches the continuous, at granular level, out of syncronization with the natural sense of biologically human cadence.

+[^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
+@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
+@comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

 [^ln-mindflex]: The American toy giant Mattel makes a game called "Mindflex."
 The Frequently Asked Questions page includes the following prompt: "Have you ever dreamed of moving an object with the power of your mind?
 Mindflex Duel™